chew-z/itunes.vim/README.md

 ```:PlugInstall```

 This plugin includes compiled Javascript scripts - JXA [(Javascript for Automation)](https://gist.github.com/JMichaelTX/d29adaa18088572ce6d4) - that glue to iTunes.
-Trust me, there is no malcious code inside.
+Trust me, there is no malicious code inside.

-Because you should  genrally not trust people on the internet you can review the code (in .js files) and compile for yourself.
+Because you should  generally not trust people on the internet you can review the code (in .js files) and compile for yourself.

 ```
 osacompile -l JavaScript -o iTunes_Search2_fzf.scpt iTunes_Search2_fzf.js